Kakifrucht/HalfminerSystem/README.md

       - Storage for other types of data
     - Can easily be queried with YAML API
     - Caches customtext files
-      - To mark a chapter, use "#chaptername argument" (argument optional and not limited)
+      - To mark a chapter, use "#chaptername argument" (argument optional and not limited, case insensitive)
-        - Supports aliases via "#chaptername argument|alias argument"
+        - Supports aliases via comma such as "#chaptername argument,alias argument"
       - Automatic replacement of '&' with Bukkit color code
       - If line ends with space char, add next line to current line
     - Thread safe